-Although CDV is not a typical felid pathogen, it was previously detected in Eurasian linx (Linx linx) in the Alps, occurring during periodical epizootics in foxes and mustelids populations and as it was verified in Spain, wildcats could also eliminate CDV by faeces.
+Although CDV is not a typical felid pathogen, it was previously detected in Eurasian linx (Linx linx) in the Alps, occurring during periodical epizootics in foxes and mustelids populations and it was spread in wildcats in Spain.

 Our investigations highlighted for the first time the presence of FeLV and CDV in wildcat populations in north-eastern Italy.